mingming-fan/ThinkAloudUsabilityProblemDetection/README.md

 # ThinkAloudUsabilityProblemDetection

-Some explanation on evaluation files and how to use them:
+## Explanation on evaluation files and how to use them:

 eval_tenFoldCross.py performs ten-fold cross valiation on the whole data set, specify a model name in order to run it, a model name has to be from one of **'rf' (random forest)** or **'svm' (support vector machine)** i.e.